When human-centred design met landscaping

 We talked about lifestyle, mobility, maintenance, budgets, long-term plans, and whether people arrived with a clear vision or needed creative support.

-In the consultation, we ask people to put together a moodboard, which gives us an idea of the look and feel they want to create, which is another useful piece of information as we look to create their vision of the new space.
+In the consultation, we ask people to put together a moodboard, which gives us an idea of the look and feel they want to create and is another useful piece of information as we work to realise their vision for the new space.

 With all these changes, for the first time, we had something we’d never really had before: clarity.